 Poetry Book Society Recommendation

-The Hat is published at the same time Selima Hill’s Gloria: Selected Poems, which draws on ten previous collections.
+The Hat was published at the same time Selima Hill’s Gloria: Selected Poems, which draws on ten previous collections.

 ‘Wayward, funny, terrifying.
 Her writing scintillates with hatred, love and absurd insights’ – Gillian Beer, Financial Times